Transition to Endowment

 Our ultimate aim is to establish a needs-blind admission policy, which would enable a third of our pupils to access means-tested bursary support, as in the days of the Direct Grant Scheme.
 To achieve this, we would require a total endowment fund of over £100m.

-The MGS Trust has now set up a dedicated Bursary Endowment Fund, with £5m of the existing assets (£24m) transferred and ring-fenced.
+The MGS Trust set up a dedicated Bursary Endowment Fund in January 2017 in response to some donors who prefer to support the School in this way.
 The Endowment Fund will be invested into a balanced portfolio consisting of equities, bonds, alternative asset classes and cash, with the aim of generating a distributable income of 3% per annum to support bursaries, whilst protecting the underlying capital against inflation (measured by CPI) over the long-term.
-The income from the endowment fund will combine with the income from the existing high draw bursary fund to make up the annual bursary grant to the School each year.
-Our aim is to prudently increase the proportion of endowed funds to high draw funds over a period of time.
-We believe that an Endowment Fund of £50m would generate sufficient income in perpetuity to maintain the number of means-tested bursaries at its current level of one in six pupils.
+The income from the Bursary Endowment Fund will combine with the income from the Bursary Fund to make up the annual bursary grant to the School each year.
+Our aim is to prudently increase our endowed funds over a period of time.
+We believe that a Bursary Endowment Fund of £50m would generate sufficient income in perpetuity to maintain the number of means-tested bursaries at its current level of one in six pupils.